 With respect to "risk of harm" and thresholds, reporting is not required in the following cases: (i) the handling operator determines that there has been no substantial leakage of personal data (for example, the personal data is secured by high-level encryption); or (ii) minor wrong transmissions of email or fax or erroneous dispatches of a package (for example, the personal data leaked was only the name of the addressor or addressee of the email or the fax or package and just that email, fax or package).

 An employer may monitor and inspect the emails of its employees in connection with the implementation of its internal rules regarding email monitoring, as long as the actual email monitoring is conducted only to the extent necessary.
-Some companies also use other digital forensic measures to boost cybersecurity.
+Some companies also use other digital forensic measures (eg, website monitoring, recording application log, and packet inspection) to boost cybersecurity.

 See 6.1 Cybersecurity Defensive Measures.